 At the end of her talk, Raewyn notes that feminist scholarship always needs to be linked to practice, struggle and activism, but wonders if there is a need to think and work politically more in global arenas.
 She argues that this may be necessary because gender relations are increasingly formed in international spaces – through transnational corporations, for instance.
 She wonders if we could learn from the Latin American feminist encuentros in working out how to bring activists, social movements, femocrats and researchers together to address the institutionalised masculinity that pervades most transnational spaces.

 Finally, the most visible manifestation of power and politics is money and funding.
 As Lydia Alpízar Durán has recently noted on the AWID website, there is growing evidence that ‘women’s movements have been the key drivers defending women’s human rights and gender justice worldwide’.
-Yet the median budget for a 740-strong sample of women’s organizations around the world looked at by AWID was just US$20,000.
+Yet the median budget for a 740-strong sample of women’s organisations around the world looked at by AWID was just US$20,000.
 Durán suggests that at the upcoming 3rd International Conference on Financing for Development, ‘it is critical to remember that real systemic impact for women’s rights needs significant resources’.

 To us, this all suggests the need to use the tools of power analysis and politics to examine ourselves.
 It suggests that this will need to be a key part of the agenda at next week’s Bangkok meeting.